 About the Campus

-On December 6, 2011, twenty-four third-year medical students from Texas A&M Health Science Center College of Medicine (TAMHSC) were officially welcomed to the Baylor Health Care System clinical training program.
+On December 6, 2011, twenty-four third-year medical students from Texas A&M University College of Medicine (TAMHSC) were officially welcomed to the Baylor Health Care System clinical training program.
 These students are the first group participating in the new TAMHSC-College of Medicine Clinical Training Program in Dallas for third and fourth year medical students.

 The affiliation furthers TAMHSC COM and Baylor’s commitment to providing high quality medical education to the aspiring physician trainees who will be entrusted with caring for the health of our community for decades to come.